nikcleju/IT_Course/Lectures/01_DiscreteInformationSources.md

     - Discrete: it can take a value from a discrete set ("alphabet")
     - Complete: $\sum p(s_i) = 1$
-    - Memoryless: succesive values are independent of previous values (e.g. successive throws of a coin)
+    - Memoryless: successive values are independent of previous values (e.g. successive throws of a coin)

-- A message from a DMS is also called a **random variable** in probabilistics.
+- A message from a DMS is also called a **random variable** in probability theory.

 ### Examples